hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/9-graphics/index.md

             - because only need to store data for one pixel and number of pixels
             - No loss of quality
             - algorithms can reconstuct original pixels lost by compression

+- editing techniques
+    - Cropping of images to remove unwanted areas
+        - use of rule of thirds to keep image visual balance
+        - can lose important detail if poorly used
+    - Colour balance adjustment to change 'feel' of image
+        - whiter to create warm mood
+        - bluer to create cooler feel
+        - restore natural colour to flesh tones
+    - Brightness changes to change of image
+        - increase in contrast for photos taken on dull days can show more detail
+        - decrease in contrast for photos taken in bright sun can increase detail in shadows
+    - replacing an object in the image
+        - combining elements of different photos to create a new photo.
+        - covering part of the image with another object
+    - Creating a digital illustration (of original photo)
+    - Changing to a different background
+    - Create an illusion of depth
+    - Create special effects
+    - Adjusting the image itself
+        - change the transparency of an image
+        - resizing of photos
+        - reducing noise in the image
+        - correcting lens distortion/perspective.

 - edtiting tools
     - morphing (sad face -> happy face)